ythirion/unit-tests-intro/README.md

 ## Conclusion - Back to the questions (10')
 Come back to the facts and questions:
-- Are you able to your questions now?
+- Are you able to answer your questions now?
 - Review your facts and update any you have learnt more about now